 Geeky kids who love exploring London's nerdy corners will love these suggestions, including dinosaur bones and architecture.

-Cheap things to do with kids in London
+Cheap things to do with kids in London: summer 2019

 On a budget?
 Try these budget-friendly alternatives to the big attractions — or find something closer to home with our guides to cheap family days out in south-west London (featuring windmills, crazy golf and a splash park), south-east London (a castle, dinosaurs and London's first airport) and north-west London (including the RAF Museum and a city farm).